 - Over-exfoliating with acids (this can lower your skin’s pH to the point where it disrupts your moisture barrier)

 How to Deal with Dry/Dehydrated Sensitivity

 - Cut back on exfoliation.
-This includes physical exfoliators like scrubs, cleansing brushes, and washcloths, as well as acid exfoliators.
+This includes physical exfoliators like scrubs, cleansing brushes, and washcloths.

-- Use a gentle cleanser that won’t strip the skin of moisture.
-Also, avoid products that are heavily fragranced, as this will further irritate sensitive skin.
+- Use a gentle cleanser.
+It’s important to find one that won’t strip the skin of moisture.
+Also, avoid products that are heavily fragranced, as this can further irritate sensitive skin.

-- Look for a moisturizer with barrier-repairing ingredients.
-See how my Skin Recovery Lotion dramatically repaired my nephew’s skin!
+- Look for a moisturizer with barrier-supporting ingredients.
+See how the Renée Rouleau Skin Recovery Lotion improved my nephew’s skin!
 Wow, right?

 I hope you found this helpful in understanding why your oh-so-delicate skin acts the way it does.

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”